Abibubble/ms4-lead-shot-hazard/README.md

     * This has been used on every form input on the site to ensure the correct data is added.
     * If incorrect data is added, red warning text appears, to instruct the user of how to fix the error.
 * Adding products to the bag
-    * Custom validation has been added to ensure that users can't :
+    * Custom validation has been added to ensure that users can't:
         * Add less than one of a product into their bag (such as adding a 0 quantity of a product).
         * Add more than 99 of a product into their bag.
 * Messages when an action is completed
-    * A message will appear in the top right of the screen when the following actions are completed :
+    * A message will appear in the top right of the screen when the following actions are completed:
         * The user adds a product to their shopping bag.
         * The user removes a product from their shopping bag.
         * The user edits the quantity of a product in their shopping bag.